Free rapid antigen tests to support vulnerable communities

 If you're a Commonwealth Concession Card holder, living with disability, or are immunocompromised, or if you are a carer of someone who is, you can get free RATs at Service NSW service centres, including mobile service centres and recovery centres.

 If you’re a service provider and would like to participate in the free RAT distribution program you can get more information from the DCJ coronavirus website.

 How do I get them?

-You or your carer need to self-declare your disability or that you‘re immunocompromised There’s no need to provide your name or personal details.
+If you are living with disability or immunocompromised, you or your carer need to tell the centre that you have a disability or that you‘re immunocompromised.
+You do not need to provide your name or personal details.

-Commonwealth Concession Card holders can go to the nearest Service NSW service centre and show your concession card to collect RATs.
+Commonwealth Concession Card holders and those named on a holder's card must show the concession card to collect RATs.

 How many can I have?